Child care programs help to nurture and look after preschool ...

 Every Family Has Different Needs

-When it comes to preschool vs. child care, every family has unique needs that they need to be addressed for the benefit of their child.
+When it comes to preschool vs. daycare or child care, every family has unique needs to be addressed for the benefit of their child.
 Every child is unique and so is their development.
 Children’s programs are not one size fits all.
 In the first five years of life, the brain is constantly growing and developing; children are learning new things all the time.
 In fact, this is the time of a person’s life when the brain develops the most, which is why positive experiences are so important.
 These formative years are critical for every individual child meeting the milestones that they need to prosper.
 Parents know their children the best, and they know what their children need in order to thrive.
 It is up to the program, whether it be child care or preschool, to provide just that.

 What Are Some Benefits Of Child Care?